 During law school, Taylor earned the CALI Excellence for the Future Award (given to the law student making the highest grade in a given class) four times, including in copyright law, property II (advanced property), for writing a seminar paper on pharmaceutical patent law and for writing a seminar paper on the constitutional protections of the first amendment on college campuses.
 Taylor was also a member of the Phi Delta Phi honor society and made the Dean’s Honor List four times.
 During law school, Taylor clerked at a firm specializing in eminent domain/condemnation and personal injury law.

-Jonathan “Taylor” Pace was born and raised in Houston, Texas.
-He graduated from Memorial High School, where he was a two-year starter as an offensive tackle on the varsity football team.
-He later earned his undergraduate degree in Economics at Texas Christian University, where he was voted pledge captain of the Christian fraternity Beta Upsilon Chi, the largest fraternity at TCU.
+Taylor was born and raised in Houston, Texas.
+He graduated from Memorial High School and later earned his undergraduate degree in Economics at Texas Christian University, where he was voted pledge captain of the Christian fraternity Beta Upsilon Chi, the largest fraternity at TCU.

-Since graduating from law school and passing the bar, Taylor has been with Abraham Watkins, where he has worked on hundreds of cases involving clients who suffered the loss of a loved one or were injured themselves.
-Taylor’s hard work, dedication, and experience through all phases of litigation have helped bring millions to clients in cases involving a wrongful death, products liability, 18-wheeler accidents, premises liability, medical malpractice, catastrophic injuries, electrocutions, and explosions.
+Since graduating from law school and passing the bar, Taylor has been with Abraham Watkins, where he has worked on thousands of cases involving clients who suffered the loss of a loved one or were injured themselves.
+Taylor’s hard work, dedication, and experience through all phases of litigation have helped bring millions to clients in cases involving wrongful deaths, product liability, 18-wheeler accidents, premises liability, catastrophic injuries, electrocutions, and explosions.